gomzyakov/secretnotes/README.md

 sail artisan migrate:fresh --seed
 ```

 And open http://127.0.0.1 in your favorite browser.
-Happy using SecretNotes!
+Happy using Secretic!

 ## Remove project